Mass protests in Sudan against prospect of military rule | Politics

 Mass protests in Sudan against prospect of military rule

-Huge crowds of people marched in different parts of the Sudanese capital and other cities on Thursday in demonstrations to reject military rule as the crisis in the country's troubled transition from authoritarian rule deepened.
+Huge crowds of people marched in several parts of the Sudanese capital and other cities on Thursday in demonstrations to reject military rule as the crisis in the country's troubled transition from authoritarian rule deepened.
 "This country is ours, and our government is civilian," one chant said.
-Several government ministers were seen marching in different parts of Khartoum.
+Several government ministers and officials were seen marching in different parts of Khartoum.

 A coalition of rebel groups and political parties have aligned themselves with the military, which has accused the civilian parties of mismanagement and monopolising power, and are seeking to dissolve the cabinet.
 Civilian leaders say this would amount to a coup and say the military aims to install a government it can control.

-Thursday's protest took place on the anniversary of the 1964 October Revolution and was preceded by days of smaller neighbourhood protests.
+Thursday's protest, which began at midday and continued after sundown, took place on the anniversary of the 1964 October Revolution and was preceded by days of smaller neighbourhood protests.
 Reuters journalists estimated the number of participants to be in the hundreds of thousands, making it the biggest demonstration of the transition.

-In the city of Omdurman, protesters were met with heavy tear gas to prevent them from crossing a bridge leading to central Khartoum, witnesses told Reuters.
+In the city of Omdurman, protesters were met with heavy tear gas, eyewitnesses said.
+Six people were injured, said Mortada Alkanzi, deputy general manager of Omdurman Hospital.
 Plumes of smoke could be seen across the city as protesters burned tires and waved Sudanese flags.

-Several government ministers were seen marching in different parts of Khartoum.
-"October 21 is a lesson for any tyrants, loyalists, or opportunists deluded into thinking they can turn back the hands of time," wrote Sovereign Council member Siddig Tawer, one of several civilian officials who endorsed the protests.
+Several government ministers and officials were seen marching in different parts of Khartoum.
+"October 21 is a lesson for any tyrants, loyalists, or opportunists deluded into thinking they can turn back the hands of time," wrote civilian Sovereign Council member Siddig Tawer.

 The military says it is committed to the transition to democracy and elections at the end of 2023.
 Prime Minister Abdalla Hamdok, who leads the cabinet under a military-civilian power-sharing agreement, remains popular despite an economic crisis.
 He has said he is speaking to all sides in the crisis in order to find a solution.

-Military-allied groups led by former rebel leaders and current government officials Minni Minnawi and Jibril Ibrahim have held a sit-in in front of the Presidential Palace since Saturday.
-Protest routes were planned in different areas away from the downtown area to avoid confrontation with the pro-military sit-in.
+Military-aligned groups led by former rebel leaders and current government officials Minni Minnawi and Jibril Ibrahim have held a sit-in in front of the Presidential Palace in downtown Khartoum since Saturday.
+Protest routes were planned in other areas of the city to avoid a confrontation with the sit-in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)